vrugtehagel/stateify/README.md

 data.drinks.push('water') // "Drinks changed!"
 ```

+<a name="events-change"></a>
 ### `change`

 Lastly, we've got the `change` event, which fires whenever either `valuechange` or `propertychange` does.
 This event is identical to `valuechange` for primitive values (because those will never fire `propertychange`).
-Most often you'll probably want to use this.
+Most often this is probably the event you'll want to use.